Advantages of Law as a Profession

 Lawyers are born leaders.

 Public speaking is a must-have skill for most lawyers.
-They can advocate through writing effective speeches and convincing people on particular policy issues.
+They can advocate by writing effective speeches and convincing people on particular policy issues.
 Accordingly, lawyers know how to influence people around them.
 Essentially, if a lawyer doesn't possess persuasion skills, he can't win a case in the Courtroom.

 Speaking of laws, lawyers are well versed in them so they abide by them strictly.
 They generally associate with those who follow laws as well.
 Such traits make them ideal leaders and some of the most successful world leaders.